thecredibleway/thecredibleway-com/docs/faq/questions/arent-all-religions-paths-to-the-same-god.md

 example, in Islam, salvation is earned through a combination of faith in Allah and the performance of righteous deeds.
 In Hinduism, salvation (moksha) is achieved through cycles of reincarnation, with individuals working off their karma through their actions in each life.
 Similarly, many Buddhists see enlightenment as the ultimate goal, achieved through a process of personal effort and self-realization.
+Works based religions leave people without an assurance that they are right with God, much like a lottery where they will only know the result at the end - a mighty big game of chance to risk eternity over!

 :::info[All things being equal]